Skip to content

 Speaking

-While Lingaly does not cover Speaking directly, these strategies will help:
+While lingaly does not cover Speaking directly, these strategies will help:

 • Part 2: Practise comparing three images (not two as in B2 First).
 Structure: similarities, differences, your opinion on the question.